 Visual schedules that explain task order can begin with two activities, “First” above one task and “Then” above the next task.
 As children get the idea of these schedules the number of activities on a visual schedule can increase.

 Tasks have to be specific with clear beginning and ending.
 For example, brushing teeth has a clear beginning and ending.
-First, put toothpaste on brush, brush teeth for a 30 seconds, spit out paste, rise mouth, put brush back, and then done.
+First, put toothpaste on brush, brush teeth for 60 seconds, spit out paste, rise mouth, put brush back, and then done.
 The use of a timer can assist with clarifying length of tasks that may be more ambiguous (i.e. homework).
-As children get used to visual schedules, dependence on caregiver decreases and the child’s self-sufficiency increases.
+As children get used to visual schedules, dependence on the caregiver decreases and the child’s self-sufficiency increases.

-There are many websites from which caregivers can purchase premade visual schedules, thus making preparation less time intensive.
+There are many websites from which caregivers can purchase premade visual schedules, thus making preparation less time-intensive.
 Some places to look are ASDbright, Yourtherapysource, Sensationalbrains, Amazon, and Pinterest.
 There are several options out there.
 Try searching “visual schedules” on the internet and see what pops up.

 Try it out and see if a visual schedule can help day to day routines run a little more smoothly.